MathiasSM/dotfiles/README.md

 I have the following packages:

+- `amethyst`: Only relevant in macOS.
+Tiling window manager, similar to xmonad.
 - `ghc`: The (Glorious) Glasgow **Haskell** Compiler.
 This includes a global configuration for the REPL.
 - `ghcup`: The main installer for GHC/all haskell things.
 - `git`: My personal **Git** configuration, aliases and global ignore file.